Artajona

 View of the village of Artajona from the church

 Just outside Artajona, in the northern part of the city near the Church of San Saturnino, is the Basílica de Nuestra Señora de Jerusalén (“Basilica of Our Lady of Jerusalem”), built between 1709 and 1714.
 Entering the basilica, you can admire a Romanesque statue of the Virgin of Jerusalem.
 This virgin is the patron saint of Artajona.
 This statue is striking because of its modest size.
-To enjoy the patron saint of Artajona, the monks who live in an adjacent building leave the key to access this basilica.
+To visit the statue of the patron saint of Artajona, the monks who live in an adjacent building usually grant the key to access this basilica.

 The Basilica of Our Lady of Jerusalem